pearsonkyle/Mars-Rock-Detector/README.md

 # HiRISE Rock Detector

 An automated algorithm for measuring the frequency and size distribution of boulders on Mars using data from HiRISE/MRO.
-We developed an interactive application for making training data in a quick manner which is later used optimize a classification algorithm.
+We developed an interactive application for making training data in a quick manner which is later used to optimize a classification algorithm.
+Digital elevation models can be combined with our results to search for correlations between rock size and elevation as a means of understanding the geological history of the Martian surface.
+For example, in periglacial terrains, the spatial distribution of rocks can be used to infer the history of ice and mechanisms that have shaped the landscape e.g. freeze-thaw cycles, ice sublimation, and ice flow.

 ## Installation